kiboschool/course-programming-1/src/lessons/basics_and_datatypes/background.md

 1. A **Text Editor**: A tool to write text
 2. An **Interpreter or a Compiler:** A tool to translate your code to computer-executable programs.

-In this course, we're going to use <a href="https://replit.com/" target="_blank">Replit</a>, because it has both of those pieces: a **text editor** and an **interpreter**.
+In this course, we recommend using VSCode as your text editor, and the built-in terminal for VSCode to run the Python interpreter.

-Replit also has other helpful features that we'll use: multiplayer mode, comments, sharing, and assignments.
+We'll also use Replit for other helpful features: multiplayer mode and sharing.

 <details>
 <summary>